visgl/deck.gl/docs/64-bits.md

-### On 64-bit Layers and their performance
+# About 64-bit Layers

 From version `3.0.0`, deck.gl begins to provide basic 64-bit math support in GPU shaders.
 64-bit maths are used in various 64-bit layers that are provided with deck.gl.
 Please find the sample usage of them in the examples section.

+## Precision

 Using 64-bit layers, deck.gl is able to visualize data with extremely high dynamic range interactively.
-Points covering a whole city and accurate down to centimeter level at the same time can be processed and drawn to canvas on-th-fly.
+Points covering a whole city and accurate down to centimeter level at the same time can be processed and drawn to canvas on-the-fly.
 Since WebGL does not expose native 64-bit floating point number support of certain modern desktop GPUs to developers, deck.gl uses two 32-bit native floating point number to extend and perserve significant digits and uses algorithms similar to those used in many multiple precision math libraries